 Another variation in calculating the payback period is the dynamic payback period method or also known as the discounted payback period (DPP).
 In this method, you check when the discounted free cash flows payback for its investment.
 Basically, a dynamic payback period is the period after which the capital invested has been recovered after considering the discounted net cash inflows from the project.

-Compared to the static payback period method which is a much simpler approach to calculating the payback period, the dynamic payback period method takes account the time value of money (and therefore the risk of the business) just like the DCF method.
+This method is identical to the regular payback period, except that we use the present value of the cash flows instead of the nominal values.
+Because present values are always less than nominal values, the discounted payback period will always be longer than the regular payback period.
+Compared to the static payback period method which is a much simpler approach to calculating the payback period, the dynamic payback period method or discounted payback period formula takes account the time value of money (and therefore the risk of the business) just like the discounted cash flow (DCF) method.

 Payback Period Example Models

-To help you better understand how a payback period is calculated and work in a project financial model, you can refer to the above Payback Period Example Models.
-Made by financial modeling experts with vast experience and industry know-how, the payback period example models will serve as your base to start with when creating a model of a project or investment and determine if it is feasible or not.
+To help you better understand how a payback period is calculated and work in a project financial model, you can refer to the above list of Payback Period Example Models.
+These payback period Excel model templates are made by financial modeling experts with vast experience and industry know-how.
+These payback period example models will serve as your base to start with when creating a model of a project or investment and determine if it is feasible or not.
 The listed payback period example models above include payback period calculations for you to use as reference and learn how it works.